Joseph Vũ Duy Thống

-Joseph Vũ Duy Thống (July 2, 1952 – March 1, 2017) was a Vietnamese prelate, Bishop of the Roman Catholic Diocese of Phan Thiet from July 2009 to his death and the Head of the Episcopal Committee on Cultural Affairs.
+Joseph Vũ Duy Thống (2 July 1952 – 1 March 2017) was a Vietnamese Catholic prelate who served as the third Bishop of Phan Thiết from 2009 to his death in 2017. and the Head of the Episcopal Committee on Cultural Affairs.
 He was Auxiliary Bishop of the Roman Catholic Archdiocese of Ho Chi Minh City from 2001 to 2009.

 Biography

-Joseph Thống was born on July 2, 1952, in Thái Bình, North Vietnam.
-After moving to South Vietnam, he studied philosophy and theology at seminaries in Long Xuyen diocese and Saigon (now Ho Chi Minh City) archdiocese.
-He was ordained a priest on October 26, 1985, for the Archdiocese of Ho Chi Minh City.
+Vũ Duy Thống was born on 2 July 1952, in Thái Bình, North Vietnam.
+After moving to South Vietnam, he studied philosophy and theology at seminaries in the Diocese of Long Xuyên and the Archdiocese of Sài Gòn.
+He was ordained a priest on 26 October 1985, for the Archdiocese of Hồ Chí Minh City.
 He then furthered his studies at the Institut Catholique de Paris and obtained a master's degree in theology in 1998.
-Later, he became professor at the St. Joseph Major Seminary of Ho Chi Minh City.
+Later, he became a professor at the Saint Joseph Major Seminary of Sài Gòn.

-On July 4, 2001, he was appointed the Roman Catholic Auxiliary Bishop of Archdiocese of Ho Chi Minh City.
+On 4 July 2001, he was appointed an Auxiliary Bishop of Hồ Chí Minh City.
 On August 17, 2001, he was ordained a bishop by Jean-Baptiste Phạm Minh Mẫn at the Saigon Notre-Dame Basilica.

-On July 25, 2009, he was named Bishop of Roman Catholic Diocese of Phan Thiet, and was installed on September 3, 2009.
+On 25 July 2009, he was named the third Bishop of Phan Thiết, and was installed on 3 September 2009.

-On March 1, 2017, Thống died after a few days in a coma.
+On 1 March 2017, Thống died after a few days in a coma.